ubeda/DIRACDocs/source/DeveloperGuide/Utilities/ProcessPool/index.rst

 -----------

 :author:  Krzysztof Daniel Ciba <Krzysztof.Ciba@NOSPAMgmail.com>
-:date:    Tue, 13th Mar 2012
+:date:    Tue, 8th Jul 2012
-:version: first and final
+:version: second and final

 The **ProcessPool** creates a pool of worker sub-processes to handle a queue of tasks much like the producers/consumers paradigm.
 Users just need to fill the queue